 - Turn the cup upside down

 - Tape the motor on top so that the shaft on the motor is hanging off the edge of the cup.

-- Un-balance the motor.
-(This is necessary – if the motor is balanced and spins smoothly, the bot won’t wiggle around – it’ll just sit in place.)
+- (This is necessary – if the motor is balanced and spins smoothly, the bot won’t wiggle around – it’ll just sit in place.)
 We used corks… use an icepick, nail, or something the right diameter to poke a hole into the cork about 1/3 of the way from the end on one side, then put the cork on the shaft of the motor.